flowcontrol12/docu/docs/doc3.md

 id: doc3
 title: XNS Guide
 sidebar_label: XNS Guide

 ---

-In this document you will find information about most important options available in FlowControl XNS module.
-The Guide include information how to configure security rules, operate with data, graphs, charts as well as general description of options available in the Security Module.
+In this document you will find information about most important options available in the FlowControl Security (XNS).
+The Guide include information how to configure security rules, operate with data, graphs, charts as well as general description of options available in the system.

 ## Introduction

-FlowControl XNS analyzes and detects anomaly in network based on network flows from network devices.
-Thanks to the built-in security rules, the system is able to detect network anomaly issues, as well as security threats.
+FlowControl XNS analyzes and detects network anomaly based on flows from network devices.
+Thanks to the built-in security rules, the system is able to detect abnormal activities, as well as security threats.

 Key product features:

 * Detects security threats based on network flows
 * Groups security threats according to the **ATT&CK MITRE** framework
 * Facilitates security processes (e.g. Network Forensics, Incident Handling, Threat Hunting)
-* It is an essential system in every SOC/CSIRT and NOC because improves visibility of network & security anomalies from the entire organization
+* It is an essential system in every SOC/CSIRT/NOC because improves visibility of network & security anomalies from the entire organization
 * Correlates network artifacts indicating on abnormal activities
 * Improves the MTTD KPI through appropriate designed views (e.g. dashboards for SOC/NOC Teams) and effective security rules
 * Enriches data by adding valuable information to flows (e.g. ASN, Geolocation, IoC)